mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.txt

         1. user is redirected to the application, with a one-time authorization code
             * authorization code will be available in the `code` URL parameter
                 * from specification: authorization code will be sent via HTTP 302 "redirect" URL to the client
-            * why authorization code is returned and not the token itself
+            * why authorization code is returned and not the token itself?
-                * if the access token would be returned directly (instead of authorization code) machine with the browser/app would have access to it
-                * don't trust the users machine to hold tokens but you do trust your own servers
+                * prevents replay attacks
                     * note that authorization code is used exactly once
                         * in many scenarios that an attacker might get access to the code, it's already been exchanged for an access token and therefore useless
             * to mitigate the risk of stealing authorization code you can use PKCE
         1. app receives the user’s authorization code
             * forwards it along with the Client ID and Client Secret, to the OAuth authorization server
                 * why to not pass client secret in the first step?
+                    * keeps sensitive information (client secret) from the browser
                         * you could not trust the client (user/his browser which try to use you application)
-                * keeps sensitive information (client secret) from the browser
-                * uses secure channel of communication
-                    * connection between client application and authorization server is hidden from user
-                        * it could be very secured channel not the same as the one from user to client application
         1. authorization server sends an ID Token, Access Token, and an optional Refresh Token
-            * in the end the authorization server (e.g: "Login with Facebook") will talk directly with he client (say, your server-side BFF) that will ultimately access the resource, so that the user-agent never has direct access
         1. web application can then use the Access Token to gain access to the target API
 * refresh tokens
     * token that doesn’t expire is too powerful